"You are one of the most interesting, talented writers I know"A.G.

 Even in the workplace, if used strategically, tribalism can unite and motivate employees to create a better product than the competition (the other tribes).

 Of course, there is tribalism in sports.
-My partner Mike is a lifelong University of Colorado football fan.
+My business partner Mike is a lifelong University of Colorado football fan.
 I saw a bumper sticker on his desk this summer that read “Don’t wait till September.
 Start hating Nebraska now.”
 The CU Buffs and University of Nebraska rivalry is legendary.
 Tribalism in sports is usually harmless, unless you are a soccer fan in Brazil.

 Tribalism in politics is less harmless, as it often turns politicians into thoughtless party-line drones.
 Yes, I am going to step onto unpleasant ground here, just to illustrate a point.
 (Trust me, I really don’t want to go there).
 Imagine being a Democrat and going to the Democratic convention, fully in agreement with the core values of the people around you, except that you believe all abortions should be banned.
 Or imagine being a diehard Republican at the Republican convention and staunchly believing that all guns should be banned.
 You’d feel uncomfortable expressing your views, which would have a similar effect as passing gas in public (or worse).